Do you want to install WordPress locally on Mac?

 Once you’ve played with WordPress locally, you may want to move your WordPress install to a live website.
 This is the only way others will be able to see your website.

-For web hosting we recommend using Bluehost.
-They are one of the biggest hosting companies in the world.
-They’re also officially recommended by WordPress.org.
+For web hosting, we recommend Bluehost.
+They are one of the biggest hosting companies in the world and are also officially recommended by WordPress.org.

-Luckily, Bluehost is offering WPBeginner users a discount on hosting, free SSL certificate, and a free domain name.
-Basically, you can turn your local WordPress installation into a live website for $2.75 per month.
+Luckily, Bluehost is offering WPBeginner users a discount on hosting, a free SSL certificate, and a free domain name.
+Basically, you can turn your local WordPress installation into a live website for $1.99 per month.

-Have you already built a complete website on your local computer?
-Then you may want to check out guide on how to move WordPress from a local server to a live website.
+Once you have purchased hosting, you might want to see our article on how to move WordPress from a local server to a live website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.